 Black Tail Deer

 There are 3 types of deer in British Columbia.
 The largest is the mule deer, found on the mainland.
 The smaller, Sitka deer, inhabits the north coast, and Haida Gwaii (the former Queen Charlotte Islands).
-Black-tailed deer, another small deer species, reside on the south coast, Vancouver Island, & the Gulf Islands.
+Black-tailed deer, a smaller Mule deer species, reside on the south coast, Vancouver Island, & the Gulf Islands.
 Deer found on offshore islands along Vancouver Island’s coast can be tiny.

 They are quite tolerant of humans and venture confidently into urban areas.
 Highway collisions, unfortunately, occur regularly… Those travelling along the Island’s roads & highways should keep a wary eye out for them.